dssg/hitchhikers-guide/tech-tutorials/testtesttest/ci.md

 ## Travis configuration file for testing scientific Python projects

-The content of your configuration file completely depends on your project, but given that most DSSG (if not all) teams use Python + Numpy + Scipy, the following file will work for you with minimum changes.
+The content of your configuration file completely depends on your project, but given that most DSSG (if not all) teams use Python + Numpy + Scipy, the following file will work for you with minimal changes.
 The contents of the file are straightforward and tell Travis how to build your project and run the test suite.

 ```yaml
 language: python